MastrMatt/liteDB/README.md

 # LiteDB

 -This is an in memory database that is run on a server, it can be used as a cache and even a complete database after persistence has been implemented.
-The inspiration for this project was redis, attempting to build from scratch, even data structure like hash tables and AVL trees
+The inspiration for this project was redis, attempting to build everything from scratch, even data structure like hash tables and AVL trees

 -Server is ran on a little endian machine